 - Overfermentation: As previously indicated, poor management control during wet processing results in a wide range of disagreeable flavors – connected with putrefaction, generally known as Stinker.

 - Because the fermentation process is so complicated, there are numerous possible results.
-Poor, uncontrolled Fermentation can result in mold or even artificial flavors, which is why it’s critical for producers to understand, monitor, and implement the process.
+Poor, uncontrolled Fermentation can result in mold or even artificial flavors, so producers must understand, monitor, and implement the process.
 Attempt to achieve “sufficient fermentation.”

 Regulate the fermented process in a proactive manner

-In the food business, manufacturers have purposefully chosen spontaneous Fermentation or added commercial yeast strains to the processing process for items such as bread, wine, beer, and so on.
+In the food business, manufacturers have purposefully chosen spontaneous Fermentation or added commercial yeast strains to the processing process for items such as bread, wine, beer, etc.

-To assist in the development of suitable taste alterations, this is highly uncommon in the coffee market since most producers regard Fermentation as a dangerous factor that degrades quality rather than considering the benefits of flavor; microbial strains are responsible for this.
+To assist in developing suitable taste alterations, this is highly uncommon in the coffee market since most producers regard Fermentation as a dangerous factor that degrades quality rather than considering the benefits of flavor; microbial strains are responsible for this.